Hisar (city): Media

 Doordarshan Kendra was set up in 2002.
 Besides Doordarshan, local cable operators broadcast channels in the city.
 An All India Radio station is located at Hisar.
 Private FM stations operating in Hisar are BIG FM, My FM, Radio Mantra, Radio Dhamaal and Radio Tarang.
 CCS HAU community radio station was started in 2011.

 Facilities

 Utility services

 Before independence of India, monsoon or groundwater were the main sources of irrigation.
 The main source of water now is Balsamand branch of Western Yamuna Canal.
 Municipal Corporation of Hisar supplies potable water to the city.
 The city first got electricity in 1936.
 Power is distributed by Dakshin Haryana Bijli Vitran Nigam Limited.
 Bharat Sanchar Nigam Limited (BSNL) provides landline and broadband services.
 Cell phone coverage is extensive, and the main service providers are Vodafone Essar, Airtel, BSNL, Reliance Communications, Idea Cellular and Tata Indicom.
 The planning of the city is done by Haryana Urban Development Authority.

 Healthcare

 People from Punjab and Rajasthan come to Hisar for medical treatment.
 The district Red Cross Society caters to specially abled people.
-Civil Hospital at Hisar is a multispeciality hospital and a premier cancer hospital that provide cancer therapy to the economically weaker section of the society.